peterruler/mongo-arm/README.md

 - `cd to this directory`
 - `chmod +x ./run.sh`
 - run in a console: `./run.sh`
+- or type in terminal either

+- Build / rebuild (delete or stop individually in docker desktop):
 - `docker-compose build`

+- Start the two containers:
 - `docker compose up`

 # connect to docker container